justin-crouch/CS230/README.md

 ## If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

+I would revise the recommendations section of this document.
+For revision, I would add more justification on why each recommendation was selected.

 ## How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?